fornclake/fornclake.dev/tutorials/zelda-like-4.0/player-movement-and-animation.md

 	return input_direction
 ```

-Add the `get` keyword to our `input_direction` definition and the function will automatically update its value when we ask for it.
+Add the `get` keyword to our `input_direction` declaration and the function will automatically update its value when we ask for it.

 ```gdscript
 var input_direction: get = _get_input_direction